AA & PI Students

 About

-Asian American Pacific Islanders (API) come to UC Berkeley with a multitude of shared as well as unique experiences.
+Asian American & Pacific Islanders (AA & PI) come to UC Berkeley with a multitude of shared as well as unique experiences.

 Your strengths and struggles may be profoundly influenced by factors such as your generation, the language(s) spoken at home, your parents' level of formal education, your socioeconomic status, the environment in which you were raised, and your individuality.

-It is not possible or appropriate to make sweeping generalizations about all API students; each person combines cultural background, personality, and experiences in unique and complex ways.
-While both API and Western cultures are valuable and have their strengths, there are potential conflicts that may arise when these two life perspectives intersect.
+It is not possible or appropriate to make sweeping generalizations about all AA & PI students; each person combines cultural background, personality, and experiences in unique and complex ways.
+While both AA & PI and Western cultures are valuable and have their strengths, potential conflicts may arise when these two life perspectives intersect.

 Dealing with stress is common for all students.
-As an API student, you may have additional cultural stressors that impact your emotional and psychological health and well-being.
+As an AA & PI student, you may have additional cultural stressors that impact your emotional and psychological health and well-being.

 Symptoms of Depression